gy20oz/Assessment1/README.md

 ## Running the software

-Download the software from Github and open within a python interpreter or IDE such as Spyder.
+Download the software from Github (model.py and agentframework.py) and open within a python interpreter or IDE such as Spyder.
 Select run from the menu to run ABM model.
 User input required to set number of agents and iterations.

 ## Files